Luxury Elite: World Class, Noir, and hiatus (2015–2018)

 Lux released Moods in 2015, which continued her 1980s style.
 Her thirteenth studio album, World Class (2015), was released in July.
 It was named one of the best Bandcamp releases of the month by music magazine DIY.
 It was also listed as one of the best albums of 2015 by Justin Shay of WPKN.
 The physical version, released by Crash Symbols, included two bonus tracks and remixes from other vaporwave musicians, including Golden Living Room and Cat System Corp.
 The latter's work, a remix of "Strut", was included on Spotify's vaporwave playlist.
 During this time, Lux worked with Cat System Corp. on a track for his album Class of '84 (2015), and participated on the collaborative release The Eternal Dream System (2015) by label Dream Catalogue.
 In November, Lux collaborated with vaporwave trio Death's Dynamic Shroud for a remix version of a track from their album I'll Try Living Like This, and produced new material for a radio show by 2814 member Hong Kong Express.

 In January 2016, Lux released her fourteenth album Noir.
 It was chosen as one of the best releases from the first quarter of 2016 by writer Miles Bowe of Fact, and considered by him the best Bandcamp release of the month.
 Bandcamp Dailys Bryan McKay also listed it as one of the best albums from the first half of 2016.
-Oliver Bothe of German magazine Éclat noted the record's kitsch and film score sound, while music publication Tiny Mix Tapes wrote that it "jettisons vaporwave's weighty, psuedo-academic treatment of critical narrative — chic critique — for a more familiar dialogue, one defined by finitude and linearity."
+Oliver Bothe of German magazine Éclat noted the record's kitsch and film score sound, while music publication Tiny Mix Tapes wrote that it "jettisons vaporwave's weighty, pseudo-academic treatment of critical narrative — chic critique — for a more familiar dialogue, one defined by finitude and linearity."
 Following Noir, Lux did not release any new albums for two years, citing controversies in 2016 and problems with her PC as causes.
 During this period, she began listening to new wave and post-punk music, such as Devo's 1981 record New Traditionalists.
 In 2017, the mobile video game Data Wing was released, which featured her music as part of its soundtrack.